softwareTestingResearch/pytest-ranking/README.md

 ## Issues

-If you encounter any problems, please [file an issue](https://github.com/softwareTestingResearch/pytest-tcp/issues) along with a detailed description.
+If you encounter any problems, please [file an issue](https://github.com/softwareTestingResearch/pytest-tcp/issues) or [pull request](https://github.com/softwareTestingResearch/pytest-tcp/pulls) along with a detailed description.